 Smoke the eye round roasts for 8 to 10 hours, or even up to 12 hours, at 130 degrees F. Note that you will see most of the smoke during the first hour.

-Open the smoker and insert a wireless thermometer probe into the center (thickest part) of one of the roasts.
+Open the smoker and insert a wireless thermometer probe into the center (thickest part, namely the thick end) of one of the roasts.

 Close the smoker and increase the smoker heat to 160 degrees F.